Pro Football Reference Blog

 489.5

 Ricky Bell was a sensation at USC and in the NFL.
 His old Trojan coach, John McKay, drafted him number one overall to the newly established team Tampa Bay squad.
-Bell ran for 3,000-plus yards in his five seasons as a Buccaneer.
+Bell ran for 3,057 yards in his five seasons as a Buccaneer.

 Michael Pittman